 Modern biotechnologies collect an ever-increasing amount of data about model organisms and humans.
-To facilitate data-driven discoveries in genomics and medicine, I develop and apply statistical methods for large-scale experimental and observational studies.
-Particularly, I have extensive experience in analyzing high-dimensional gene expression, genotype, and clinical data to identify underlying signatures of disease status, population structure, and environmental factors.
-My methodological research focuses on estimating and utilizing systematic patterns of variation, while incorporates resampling strategies and empirical Bayes approaches.
+To facilitate data-driven discoveries in biology and medicine, I develop and apply statistical methods for large-scale experimental and observational studies.
+Particularly, I have extensive experience in analyzing genomics, proteomics, and clinical data to identify underlying signatures of diseases, molecular pathways, and environmental factors.
+My methodological research focuses on unsupervised statistical and machine learning, that can identify and utilize systematic patterns of variation.

 NC Chung, C Bolton-Moore, R Chilengi, MP Kasaro, JSA Stringer, BH Chi (2017).
 Patient engagement in HIV care and treatment in Zambia, 2004–2014.
 Tropical Medicine & International Health

 NC Chung, J Szyda, M Frąszczak, 1000 Bull Genomes Project (2017).
-Population structure analysis of bull genomes of european and western ancestry.
-Scientific Reports
+Population structure analysis of bull genomes of european and western ancestry Scientific Reports; Consortium Site

 NC Chung, JD Storey (2015).
 Statistical significance of variables driving systematic variation in high-dimensional data.
-Bioinformatics
+Bioinformatics; R Software

 J Kim, N Ghasemzadeh, DJ Eapen, NC Chung, JD Storey, AA Quyyumi, G Gibson (2014).
 Gene expression profiles associated with acute myocardial infarction and risk of cardiovascular death.
-Genome Medicine
+Genome Medicine; GEO Data